 Potential Impact on Contractors:

 - Current Role Options: Many clients who banned PSCs adjusted pay rates to workers to support the increased operational cost these workers now faced.
 These workers currently enjoy higher rates and the security of confidence that they are operating 100% within the guidelines.
-These workers may chose to remain as is – particularly if they have worked on a project for some time and can see the potential to continue in a stable project for a long time ahead – rather than run the risk of jumping ship to a higher paid project role which may not provide the same tenure.
+These workers may choose to remain as is – particularly if they have worked on a project for some time and can see the potential to continue in a stable project for a long time ahead – rather than run the risk of jumping ship to a higher-paid project role which may not provide the same tenure.

 - Changing Status: Clearly, if a contractor is absolutely convinced that their role is outside IR35 – but the client has previously had a ban on PSC use – there is an opportunity to review the position.
 This requires the client to change policy.

 - Caution Is Advised: If a contractor has been operating in a client with a no PSC rule then, assuming that they are now free to shift, this is not something to do without careful consideration.
 Seek advice from experts either in your agency or with one of the many insurance providers to see if they assess the role as outside IR35 – to provide greater confidence and potentially protect the engagement.